DeltaV93/drf-starter/readme.md

 # Subscription and Payment Management System

-This Django application provides a robust system for managing subscriptions and payments using Stripe.
+This Django Rest Framwork + React application provides a robust system for managing subscriptions and payments using Stripe.
 It's designed to handle user subscriptions, add-ons, invoicing, and payment processing.

 ## Features